Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

 \subsubsection{Candidate Transient in SPT-CL\,J0516$-$5755}

-The most prominent lensed system in this field is System \#1, lensed into a set of three full images of a red dusty galaxy appearing South of the BCG, and a fourth partial image clearly seen in the light of a cluster-member galaxy $1\farcs8$ North-East of the BCG.
+The most prominent lensed source galaxy in this field is Source \#1, lensed into a set of three full images of a red dusty galaxy appearing South of the BCG, and a fourth partial image clearly seen in the light of a cluster member galaxy $1\farcs8$ North-East of the BCG.
+We show the reconstructed source projection of the three full images in~\autoref{fig:0516zphot}.
 Interestingly, in Image \#1.3, we identify a point-like emission clump that does not appear in any of the other images.
 Owing to the low distortion, good resolution, and clear symmetry between the three full images, the identification is unambiguous.
 The candidate could possibly be a lensed supernova at $z\sim2$, adopting the photometric redshift of its host galaxy.
 The lens model predicts the time delay between the multiple images of the lensed source.
 If this is indeed a transient and not a foreground interloper, the model predicts that this is the second image to appear; the first one occurred in Image \#1.1 (the Western image) $\sim4000$ days prior, and the next appearance will be in Image \#1.2 in $560$ days.
 The model is limited by the lack of spectroscopic redshifts, however, estimating the time delays with a model that anchors this source at $z=2$ instead of $z=2.5$ yields similar results, predicting that the first image occurred $\sim4300$ days before the second (current) one, and the third image will appear $530$ days after the second image.
-We therefore predict that a counter image of the candidate transient event will be visible in Image \#1.2 of the galaxy in the next two years.
+We therefore predict that a counter-image of the candidate transient event will be visible in Image \#1.2 of the galaxy in the next two years.